cherbon1/rp_interface/README.md

 ### Adding a new interface
-Create a new class that inherits from `red_pitaya_comss.RedPitaya`.
+Create a new class that inherits from `red_pitaya_comms.RedPitaya`.
 This new class *must* define the following:
 - `bitfile`: name of the bitfile to load.
 The corresponding bitfile must exist in the `bitfiles` directory.
 - `fs`: The clock frequency of the red pitaya bitfile
 - `defaults`: A series of default commands to be run